YusufByrk/YusufByrk/README.md

 ## Skills
 - Data Science and Data Analytics
-- Proficient in Python, SQL, and DAX
+- Proficient in Python, JavaScript, SQL, and DAX
 - Data preprocessing and cleansing
 - Exploratory data analysis and statistical modeling
 - Data visualization and reporting